NeuroML/Documentation/source/Userdocs/Walkthroughs/RayEtAl2020/Conversion.md

 We will attempt to remain faithful to the mod file in our conversion, so we will also incorporate this feature.

 Since we know this is a Hodgkin Huxley type channel, we can search the schema to see if there are any elements that can describe it.
-A search on https://docs.neuroml.org will show us that [ionChannelHH](https://docs.neuroml.org/Userdocs/Schemas/Channels.html#ionchannelhh) exists.
+A search shows us that the [ionChannelHH](https://docs.neuroml.org/Userdocs/Schemas/Channels.html#ionchannelhh) component type exists in the schema/standard.
 In the schema, this is identical to [ionChannel](https://docs.neuroml.org/Userdocs/Schemas/Channels.html#ionchannel).
 The usage examples included in the documentation indicate that we can use these elements from the standard to describe the ion channel here.
 We need to:

 - include the `m` gate, which has 3 sub units (`m^3`)
 - include the `h` gate, which has 1 sub unit (`h^1`)
-- formalise the equations that are used to calculate the steady state (`inf`)and time course (`tau`) for these gates/activation variables
+- formalise the equations that are used to calculate the steady state (`inf`)and time course (`tau`) for these gates/activation variables.

 To begin with, let us ignore the restriction included in the mod file at 40mV.
 Our NeuroML description will look something like this: